 When will I hear about my college financial aid?

-Admitted students seeking need-based financial aid will be notified of their complete financial aid package after being informed of their admission and a FAFSA has been submitted to the College in accordance with the schedule below.
-All students who file their FAFSA after June 1 are at risk of losing funding.
+Admitted students seeking need-based financial aid will be notified of their complete financial aid offer after being informed of their admission and a FAFSA has been submitted to the College in accordance with the schedule below.
+All students who file their FAFSA after March 1 are at risk of losing funding.

 |Admission Program||FAFSA Submitted||Financial Aid Award Offer|